You’re getting ready for your new baby. How about your dog?

 —GW, El Cerrito

-I will help you develop a plan that takes the guesswork out of the “getting to know you” phase, and show you how to “read” what your dog is telling you.
-This way you know ahead of time how to keep things calm and safe.
+I will help you develop a plan that takes the guesswork out of the “getting to know you” phase and shows you how to tell if your dog is nervous around the baby.
+A plan for introduction and the first weeks and months will give you peace of mind, knowing how to keep your home calm and safe.

 Your baby’s new skills are exciting landmarks for you, but they can be confusing and unsettling for your dog.